Continuing care retirement communities (CCRCs) — the continuum explained

 This should ideally be seamless.
 Your parent is already in the community.
 They already know staff.
 They have a relationship with their doctor or with the medical team.
 Hospice becomes an addition to what's already happening, not a dramatic change.

 The reality is sometimes less seamless.
 Some hospice teams work better with certain facilities than others.
-Some facilities have better death care than others.
+Some facilities have better end-of-life care than others.
 Some are comfortable with what dying actually looks like.
 Some minimize pain and maximize comfort.
 Some don't.
 These differences matter enormously at the end of life.